 With acclaimed Dutch journalist and TV-presenter Twan Huys as moderator, international journalists, legislators and policy makers will discuss the escalating violence and its consequences.
-We're proud to announce the first two speakers:
+We're proud to announce the speakers:

 - Diane Foley is the mother of conflict journalist James Foley, who was murdered by ISIS in 2014.
 She is the founder and president of the James W. Foley Legacy Foundation and advocates on safety for journalists and humanitarians.

-- Sascha Rubel Diamanka is a key UNESCO representative, based in Dakar promoting the UN Plan of Action on the Safety of Journalists and the Issue of Impunity.
+- Sasha Rubel is a key UNESCO representative, based in Dakar promoting the UN Plan of Action on the Safety of Journalists and the Issue of Impunity.

-- Nani Jansen Reventlow is a renowned solicitor in the field of free speech and the protection of journalists and bloggers, with ground-breaking succes in various African courts.
+- Nani Jansen Reventlow is a renowned solicitor in the field of free speech and the protection of journalists and bloggers, with ground-breaking success in various African courts.